M-A1996/CIFAR-10-Dataset---Neural-Network-Architecture-Design/README.md

 1. Clone the repository.
 2. Install the necessary dependencies: `pip install -r requirements.txt`.
 3. Execute the Jupyter notebook to train the model and assess performance metrics visually through provided plots.

-## Contributing
-Contributions are encouraged, particularly those that build upon the existing framework to explore new techniques or optimizations.
-Please ensure modifications adhere to the structured development stages of the CNN.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Thanks to CIFAR for providing the dataset.